dra2020/dra-analytics/README.md

 - compactness, and
 - racial voting

+The goals of this consolidation were to make the analytics code:

+1. More transparent -- easier to show/explain
+2. More maintainable -- easier to supportable
+3. More general -- easier to re-use, because the DRA-specific parts are clearly isolated, plus a CLI

+Because the analytics can now be calculated at a command line, independent of any tool, you can compute the partisan analytics for several elections, one at a time, and then generate statistics for them.

+## Details

 This repo & package can be integrated into other tools.
-A CLI is forthcoming.

 The libraries here are normally included like this:

     import { Compactness, Equal, Graph, Minority, Partisan, Splitting } from '@dra2020/dra-analytics';